zahraaghapour/BigData/README.md

 # HomeWork 1 ,2, 3 :

 #### This homeworks are written by Scala language.
-#### You can see related questions pdf in every homework.
+#### You can see related pdf of questions in every homework.
-#### I Used Eclipse to Run Programs.
+#### I used Eclipse to run programs.
 To this aim and run with Eclipse, open a new project and Import Files From Folders you downloaded from this repo.

     HW1 : WordCount and Clustering
     HW2 : RandomForest In Spark (KDDCUP999 Dataset)  and  Decision Tree (MNIST Dataset)